 December.
 The month that brings the happiness of spending time with family, sharing nice foods with them and feeling cosy thanks to Christmas lights and decorations.
 But December sometimes makes me feel a little remorseful.
 It is the end of another year, and time seems to fly while my achievements seem to drag behind.
 I want 2017 to be an opportunity for me to start fresh, and tackle my New Year’s resolutions in a way that is new for me.
 Just like many other people, in December I often think of resolutions for the next year.
 Sometimes I write them down and sometimes I don’t.
-Presumably like most people, I don’t usually stick to them.
+And just like many people, I don’t usually stick to them.
 This time I want to do things differently.

 How am I planning to go about this?